RojalM/Spam-filter-Classifier/README.md

 1. Clone the repository:
 git clone https://github.com/your-username/spam-or-ham-classifier.git

-Follow the instructions in the documentation to preprocess the data, train the model, and make predictions.

-2. For detailed instructions and usage, please refer to the project documentation.

 For any questions or suggestions, feel free to open an issue or submit a pull request.

 **Note**: You can use your own dataset or explore publicly available datasets for spam classification tasks.